 During the afternoon, the Action Plan and discussion points from the morning’s workshop were discussed in detail with the emergency management office; as custodians of the Action Plan.
 At this session, it was important to have not only the Head of BPBD but each BPBD Division Head, Readiness and DRR, Logistics, Rehabilitation and Reconstruction and BPBD staff to review the Action Plan.

-On 8 April, comparative study tour participants learnt about tsunami risk reduction activities in place in Wellington.
+On 8 April 2016, participants of the second StIRRRD comparative study tour learnt about tsunami risk reduction activities in place in Wellington.
 Dan Neely from the regional emergency management office (WREMO) provided insight into the internationally awarding winning blue line initiative.
 The initiative is much more than blue paint marking the maximum credible tsunami inundation extent.
 It provides a platform for communities to understand their potential tsunami hazards, the associated risks and how they might collectively manage these risks.